IntersectAustralia/excel-fu/module-3/index.markdown

 ### Checking the data

-* There is a lot of redundancy in this data.
-The "Product code" and "Bureau of Meteorology station number" are the same for every line.This is what we'd expect since we asked for one type of data (the "product") for one station ("66062 - Observatory Hill").
+* There is a lot of redundancy in this data (above) that we will be working on in the next module.
+For example, the "Product code" and "Bureau of Meteorology station number" are the same for every line.
+This is what we'd expect since we asked for one type of data (the "product") for one station ("66062 - Observatory Hill").

 * Next we have separate columns for "Year", "Month" and "Day".
 Taken together, these represent the day the temperature was recorded.
 When combined they are unique for each line of the file.